 You can use the wraps to cover bowls, cups, plates, and serving dishes.
 Some folks use them to save sandwiches or snack foods, or you can give that avocado thing a try.
 They should not be used for meat because they are difficult to clean.
 When not in use, you can store them folded or rolled in a drawer or cabinet.

-Remember, the wraps must not be exposed to heat.
+Remember, do not expose your wraps to heat.
 That means no hot water, no microwave, and no washing machine.
-It’s best to run them under cool water, wipe with a soapy cloth, rinse, and hang to dry.
+It’s best to run them under cool water, wipe them with a soapy cloth, rinse, and hang them to dry.
 The wraps do have a slight odor — beeswax mostly — but I haven’t detected any transfer to the food.

 According to regular users, beeswax food wraps will last a year with minimal care.
 However, if they begin to lose their flexibility or stickiness, you can use your tray and pop them in the oven to melt and redistribute the wax or, if necessary, you can add a bit more mixture.
 Nothing to it . . . and that’s a wrap!